Scalar Fields in BTZ Black Hole Spacetime and Entanglement Entropy: Abstract

 \section{Abstract}

 We study the quantum scalar fields in background of BTZ black hole spacetime.
-We calculate the entanglement entropy using the discretized model which resembles a system of coupled harmonic oscillators.
-We also study the sub-leading logarithmic corrections to entropy numerically.
-The results are compared with those from the holographic entanglement entropy approach.
-The coefficients of leading and sub-leading terms obey certain relation, which has been verified numerically.
+We calculate the entanglement entropy using the discretized model, which resembles a system of coupled harmonic oscillators.
+The leading term of the entropy formula is standard Bakenstein-Hawking entropy and sub-leading corresponds to quantum corrections to black hole entropy.
+We calculate the co-efficent of sub-leading logarithmic corrections numerically.